howdyai/botkit-starter-web/docs/botkit_chat_server.md

 This is particularly useful when the bot is embedded in a site, as each time a user navigates to a new page, the chat widget will have to establish a brand new connection and repopulate the interface.

 By default, the message history feature is disabled.
+Before you enable this plugin, you must first implement an identity verification mechanism for your users.
+As implemented, calls to this API are not authenticated, which would allow potentially sensitive information contained in message history to be exposed.
+This module should be considered a proof of concept reference design only, and is not production ready!

-To enable it, specify a MongoDB connect string in your applications environment as `MONGO_URI`.
+To enable this module, you'll need to uncomment the code, implement additional security measures, and specify a MongoDB connect string in your applications environment as `MONGO_URI`.
 Once set, your Botkit will automatically capture and store messages, as well as serve them up to the web chat client.